gregtour/blog-posts/article1.md

 example grammar, we can see how we might set up a hierarchy for orders of operations.
 In addition, we'll add parentheses as another requirement to maintain operator precedence.

-Given all of these structures, we may way to parse this given expression:
+Given all of these structures, we may make way to parsing this given expression:

 > -1 * 2 + 3 mod 4